run-llama/llama_index/README.md

 - How do we best augment LLMs with our own private data?
 - One paradigm that has emerged is *in-context* learning (the other is finetuning), where we insert context into the input prompt.
 That way, we take advantage of the LLM's reasoning capabilities to generate a response.

-- How can we perform data augmentation in a performant, efficient, and cheap manner?
+To perform LLM's data augmentation in a performant, efficient, and cheap manner, we need to solve two components:
+- Data Ingestion
+- Data Indexing

 #### Proposed Solution